World War III (miniseries): Plot

 In the meantime, the Soviet troops in Alaska launch a final assault on the pumping station.
 Soviet Colonel Vorashin, however, has become concerned about the rapidly-growing prospect of a nuclear war and requests a parley with Caffey.
 After an emotional conversation, Vorashin and Caffey agree to discontinue the fighting.
-However, at that moment, the Russian political officer, Major Nicolai Samaaretz, hurls a grenade, which presumably kills both men.
+However, at that moment, the Russian political officer, Major Nicolai Samaaretz, hurls a grenade, which kills both men.

 The situation collapses in bloodshed, with a sergeant of the Alaskan Scouts managing to send one final message that the last US position is being overrun.
 Receiving the news, McKenna calls the Soviet leadership and discovers that Gorny is unavailable to speak with him.
 The Soviet leadership claims that Gorny has been felled by severe intestinal flu and that their forces will withdraw to pre-crisis positions, but McKenna does not believe them and realizes that pro-war elements of the KGB are seizing control of the Soviet Union.
 Once the telephone conference ends, McKenna submits to the National Security Council his belief that Gorny has been killed and that total war is imminent.
 He is correct since at that moment, the coup leaders decide on an all-out nuclear strike, some of them mistakenly believing that US law requires the President to obtain congressional approval before an American nuclear attack.
 However, McKenna has already deduced the enemy strategy.
 Horrified and nearly in tears, he concludes that the situation is unrecoverable and so orders a full nuclear counterstrike on the Soviet Union.